 Schaaf was limited by injuries the rest of the season, but regularly competed on three to five events for the Huskers.
 After sitting out the Mountain Pacific Sports Federation Championships with injuries, he returned to unleash a season-best 14.20 on still rings at the NCAA Team Qualifier.
 He added a 13.00 on pommel horse in his only other event at the 2011 NCAA Championships.

 Schaaf produced a career-high 15.60 on vault in a triangular with Oklahoma and Illinois-Chicago at the Devaney Center on Feb.
 13. He added a career-high 14.40 on floor against the Sooners and Flames.

 He contributed a season-high 14.00 on parallel bars against OU and UIC, which he matched six days later at Iowa.
 He posted a career-best 13.95 on high bar against Air Force on Jan.
 30, the last time he competed on the event during his freshman season.
 He produced a season-high 13.50 on pommel horse in NU’s regular-season finale against Minnesota and Iowa on March 19.

 Schaaf trained under Coach Tom Medows at the Cypress Academy, in Houston, Texas.
 An accomplished gymnast at the national level, Schaaf placed 13th at the 2009 Visa Championships.

 Christopher (C.J.)
 Schaaf was born on April 27, 1992 to Tim and Donna Schaaf of Houston, Texas.
 C.J. has one sister, Nickie.
 C.J. is an art major and was a Big Ten Distinguished Scholar in 2013.
-He earned spots on the Nebraska Scholar-Athlete Honor Roll in the fall and spring semesters of 2012-13.
+He claimed academic All-Big Ten honors in 2014, and earned spots on the Nebraska Scholar-Athlete Honor Roll in the fall and spring semesters of 2012-13 and 2013-14.